directus/directus/docs/cloud/projects.md

 #### From Project Monitor Page

 3. Click a Project to enter its Project Monitor page.
-4. Click **"Open Project."** Your Project login page will open in a new tab.
+4. Click **"Open Project"**.
+Your Project login page will open in a new tab.

 ## Monitor a Project